jonathanhogg/flitter/docs/windows.md

 `upright_length=` *LENGTH*
-The length of the vertical/horizontal star lines from bright points, expressed as a multiple of half of the diagonal length of `size`.
+The length of the vertical/horizontal star lines from bright points, expressed as a multiple the shorter of the filter width and height.
 Larger values are more expensive to compute.
 Default is `0.5`.

 `diagonal_length=` *LENGTH*
-The length of the diagonal star lines from bright points, expressed as a multiple of half of the diagonal length of `size`.
+The length of the diagonal star lines from bright points, expressed as a multiple of the shorter of the filter width and height.
 Larger values are more expensive to compute.
 Default is `0.25`.

 `threshold=` *L*